 “What I love about this project is that it brings together businesses and people who are in competition with each other, but they all put that aside and work together because this project is about making our community a better place.
 It’s good to be a part of that.”

 “This is our core group, but there are many other businesses that help.
-This year we had nine combines in the field at harvest; that’s an example of how people want to participate and help.
-I had other calls asking if we needed anything, and it is wonderful to see how the agriculture community is prepared to step up,” said.
-Mr. Hilworth.
+Last year we had nine combines in the field at harvest; that’s an example of how people want to participate and help.
+I had other calls asking if we needed anything, and it is wonderful to see how the agriculture community is prepared to step up,” Mr. Hilworth noted.